 Additional programs and special events are continually being added to the calendar, including opportunities to meet contemporary artists and explore hands-on art making.
 Call the Education Department at (231) 995-1029 to find out more.
 Scholarships are available here.

-International Affairs Forum Lecture Series 2014-2015 - The Ukraine Crisis: Where Will it End?
+International Affairs Forum Lecture Series 2014-2015 - Iraq: The New Home Base for Terror?
 More »